Lots of Data for Hotspots, Routers, Phones, and Tablets

 All of the carriers have extensive terms of service in their fine print, which spell out what is and isn't allowed with your data plan.
 Some are just more detailed explanations of advertised features and services, but some go deeper and list specific terms that can make or break how well a plan will work for you.

 Some terms are actively enforced by the carriers, and others are not - until they are.
-Some are periodically enforced and can be used to cancel lines during period sweeps.
+Some are periodically enforced and can be used to cancel lines during periodic sweeps/crack-downs.
 And some carriers let some terms of service violations fly under the radar until they become so widely exposed that plans become widely abused.
 Once that happens, then the carriers start getting aggressive in cracking down, often by abruptly canceling lines of service.

 There are ways to use a plan against terms of service, or in a gray area that may not specifically be covered in the terms.